-Study shows CBD can help burn-out recovery.
+JAMA study shows CBD can help burn-out recovery in healthcare workers.

 According to the COVID science table (Canada), “burnout is characterized by exhaustion, depersonalization, and diminished professional achievement.
 Prior to the COVID-19 pandemic, severe burn was typically found in 20% to 40% of healthcare workers.”
 Moreover, the findings also indicate that, “in spring 2020, the prevalence of severe burnout was 30%-40%.
 By spring 2021, rates >60% were found in Canadian physicians, nurses, and other healthcare professionals.”

-It’s bad.
-These cycles of hope and gloom are wearing down even the most optimistic among us.
+Sadly, these cycles of hope and gloom are wearing down even the most optimistic among us.

 Can CBD Help with Burn-Out Recovery?

 Perhaps there is hope in cannabis medicine.
-Recently, Brazilian researchers have published a paper in JAMA Network José Alexandre S. Crippa, Antonio W. Zuardi, Francisco S. Guimarães.
+Recently, Brazilian researchers published a paper in JAMA Network José Alexandre S. Crippa, Antonio W. Zuardi, Francisco S. Guimarães.
 Efficacy and Safety of Cannabidiol Plus Standard Care vs Standard Care Alone for the Treatment of Emotional Exhaustion and … Continue readingoutlining how emotional exhaustion is reduced by combining CBD with standard care.
 The study involved 120 frontline healthcare professionals, randomized into a CBD trial.
 Both groups received standard care for burn-out recovery, but one group was also treated with 150mg CBD two times daily, for twenty-eight days.
-The term ‘standard care’ refers to psychological and community support.
+(The term ‘standard care’ refers to psychological and community support.)
 According to the results, the addition of CBD was able to, “reduce symptoms of emotional exhaustion, anxiety, and depression” well over and above those who only received standard care.

 What Effect does CBD Have on Stress?

-The results of animal trials indicate that CBD shows, “significant antidepressant-like effects in different rodent preclinical models.
+It’s important to note, however, that the results of animal trials indicate that CBD shows, “significant antidepressant-like effects in different rodent preclinical models.
 However, the mechanisms involved in CBD-induced antidepressant effects are still poorly understood.”